odahu/odahu-docs/source/comp_mlflow_trainer.rst

 Limitations
 -----------

-- Legion supports Python (v.
+- Odahu supports Python (v.
 3) libraries (e.g. Keras, Sklearn, TensorFlow, etc.)
 - MLeap is not supported
 - Required packages (system and python) must be declared in a conda environment file
-- Train may save only one model, using one MLproject entry point method.
+- Train must save only one model, using one MLproject entry point method.
 Otherwise an exception will occur
-- Input and output columns must be mapped to the specially-named ``head_input.pkl`` and ``head_output.pkl`` files to make it into the Packaged artifact
+- Input and output columns should be mapped to the specially-named ``head_input.pkl`` and ``head_output.pkl`` files to make it into the Packaged artifact
 - Training code should avoid direct usage of MLflow client libraries

 Implementation Details